What to wear for Business Headshots

 PASTEL COLOURS, cream or beige, are often similar to flesh tones and can look week, washed-out, and unflattering to your skin.

 Avoid sleeveless tops, as bare arms highlight the contrast between the tone and colour of your arms in contrast to your face.
-You also risk showing your armpits in certain poses, and that should be avoided unless it falls in line with the tone you’d like to convey for your company.
+You also risk showing your armpits in certain poses, and that is best avoided unless it’s a style statement and fits with the tone you’d like to convey for your company.

 It’s an easy way to create 2 different looks — Jacket on or jacket off.